Public Health Fact Sheet

-The CDC recommends that patients with SARS receive the same treatment as those patients with serious pneumonia.
-This may include medications, rest and nutrition.
-The SARS corona-virus (SARS CO-V) is being tested against antiviral drugs to determine the most effective treatment.
+The CDC recommends that patients with SARS receive the same treatment as those patients with serious pneumonia, including isolation and other standard infection control practices.

-Frequent hand washing with soap and water, or use of an alcohol-based hand rub is very important.
+Frequent handwashing with soap and water or use of an alcohol-based hand rub is very important.
 Avoid touching your eyes, nose or mouth with unclean hands.
-Covering and controlling coughs and sneezes is essential.
+Cover your cough and sneezes.

 SYMPTOMS OF SARS

 - Dry cough